Teemu/anturi/README.md

 ## Note for Mac OS X users

-Your terminal needs Bluetooth access in order for the client application to work:
+Your terminal needs Bluetooth access in order for the client application to work.
+This also applies to `/usr/sbin/cron`.

 <img width="827" alt="Screenshot 2022-12-03 at 16 41 15" src="https://user-images.githubusercontent.com/53298/205446502-4e724296-7ed2-4ef4-bb5f-d989418cb9ab.png">